Background Removal API (Base64)#

 • 429 rate limit: Implement exponential backoff.
 Wait progressively longer between retries

-• Transparent output issues: If your viewer shows a black/white background, the PNG is still transparent.
-Verify with an editor that supports alpha
+• Transparent output looks solid: If your viewer shows a black/white background, the PNG is still transparent.
+Verify with an editor that supports alpha, or display it on a checkered background

 Related Endpoints